Taronga Zoo to Balmoral Beach Walk

 Bungaree’s Walkway in Chowder Bay

-Bungaree’s walkway is a short but steep walking track up to Headland Park and Georges Heights.
+Bungaree’s Walkway is a short but steep path leading up to Headland Park and Georges Heights.
+This track connects with the Gunners Barracks, a former military post that now serves as a popular venue for weddings.

 6. Georges Head Lookout

-Perhaps the biggest highlight along the Taronga Zoo to Balmoral Beach walk is the Georges Head Lookout.
-You can access this lookout point by following the path on the lawn behind the Gunners Barracks.
+One of the standout highlights of the Taronga Zoo to Balmoral Beach walk is Georges Head Lookout, which can be accessed by following the path on the lawn behind the Gunners Barracks.

-This popular lookout point offers amazing views of Sydney Harbour, with North Head and South Head straight ahead and the city skyline in the west.
+This popular lookout offers breathtaking views of Sydney Harbour, including North Head and South Head directly ahead and the city skyline to the west.

 City views from Georges Head Lookout